Jeenavp98/pet-adoption-portal-BA-project/README.md

 DB Browser for SQLite: For handling the .db file.
 Draw.io: For creating flowcharts and visual process maps.
 Microsoft Word: For requirement documentation.
+Figma: Designing the homepage UI mockup

 📸 Visual Aids
 This project includes screenshots and diagrams that illustrate key components:

 Power BI Dashboards: Visualizations related to adoption trends, foster statuses, and donation frequencies.
 Salesforce Configuration: Custom object configurations and adoption form setups.
+Figma Homepage Mockup : Showcases how adopters, fosters, and donors will navigate the platform.

 ⚡ Usage Instructions
 To navigate this repository: